jaswanth6988/Automation-Instagram-Reels-Sharing/README.md

 ✅ **Randomized Timers & Cursor Movements**
 ✅ **Human-like Interaction with Selenium**
 ✅ **Random Friend Selection & Delay Handling**
+note : its still risky and you account might get violation and on worst case it might get banned if you account got caught by the instagram anti bot system
 ---

 ## 🔧 Installation